aayushi-2303/navmesh-pathfinding/README.md

 # Navmesh Pathfinding

 A video demo of a navmesh-based pathfinding system, implemented on top of Prime Engine for Csci522 - Game Engine Development, at the University of Southern California.
-Both videos can be accessed using these links.
+Both videos can also be accessed using these links:

 Part 1: https://youtu.be/_THHblTyYYw
 Part 2: https://youtu.be/TG9LnXeI1yY